loganbek/streamline-tools/meetingNotes.md

 - [ ] list of tasks before release
   - [ ] config extra click solution (new branch)
   - [ ] look for loading modal in editor and recreate onload in config
-  - [ ] discuss other config solutions @ next meeting
+  - [ ] discuss other config solutions @ next meetin